Support for XL Bully owners

 Support from Dogs Trust

-Third Party Insurance for owners of banned breed types
+Third party public liability Insurance for owners of banned breed types

 Behaviour and training advice